 If you have a very early flight from Heathrow Airport or arriving late you may wish to spend the night at a hotel near Heathrow Airport which can work out cheaper than Oxford itself.
 If you are on a budget you will find the new Easyhotel is one of the cheapest places to stay.
 Those on a bigger budget might prefer the brand new Sofitel attached to Terminal 5.

 You can easily transfer between Heathrow Airport and the local hotels using the Heathrow Hoppa Service.
-Details of Heathrow hotels that are covered by the service from terminal 1-3 can be found here and from terminals 4-5 here.

 To see other hotels in and around Heathrow airport click the following link - Heathrow Hotel Deals.